 - 1. Apply number and algebra concepts to solve problems - 2.
-Analyse and solve problems using trigonometry - 3.
-Develop solutions to problems through the application of area and volume equations - 4.
-Formulate and apply mathematical functions and graphs in solving equations - 5.
-Select appropriate mathematical methods, use them to investigate and solve problems, and interpret the results - 6.
-Use mathematics as a language to communicate results, concepts and ideas in context - 7.
+Use appropriate mathematical methods to investigate and solve problems including interpreting the results - 3.
+Use mathematics as a language to communicate results, concepts and ideas in context - 4.
 Document the solutions to problems in a way that demonstrates a clear, logical and precise approach.